 Now you have two stones of the same grit on-hand that are flat, free of contamination, and ready to rock-n-roll without wasting time or money on diamond plates, sandpaper, or special flattening tools.
 This means you have four fresh, flat surfaces at the beginning of the work day to use before you need to take time away from your paying job.
-And if you pay attention when sharpening, and take care to use each stone’s entire face, the time between sharpenings can be increased while saving significant amounts of cashy money.
+And if you pay attention when sharpening, and take care to use each stone’s entire face, the time between sharpening sessions can be increased while saving significant amounts of cashy money.

 Finishing stones seldom require flattening, but the same procedure can be used.
 A better solution is to the use the float-glass lapping plate described next.

 If you need to get a stone extra flat, rub the stone on the ⅜~1/2” (10~12mm) or thicker plate glass mentioned in the previous post.
 You can often bum scrap pieces of glass from glass stores or contractors.
 Dumpster diving behind a glazing shop may prove useful if you are careful and don’t cut your arm off.
 Don’t forget to remove the sharp corners and edges with a carborundum stone or you might end up like the annoying guy in the video linked to above.